 Throttling and ingress management

-If you are being throttled, you will see a value for the Ingress Received Message Time Lag, informing you about how many seconds behind your TIme Series Insights environment are from the actual time the message hits the event source (excluding indexing time of appx.
+If you're being throttled, a value for the Ingress Received Message Time Lag will be registered informing you about how many seconds behind your Azure Time Series Insights environment are from the actual time the message hits the event source (excluding indexing time of appx.
 30-60 seconds).